John Bedini and Peter Lindemann's Medium and Large Motor-Energizer Project

 This series of comments came after more than a month of silence from John and Peter.
 The silence was broken when Sterling Allan posted a comment as to why he thought they were being silent, that they did not appreciate the Bedini SG project being called a lemon.
 This got both John and Peter posting prolifically, explaining what they saw the purpose of the Bedini SG to be (not to achieve or prove over unity, but to demonstrate some basic radiant energy principles upon which to build, as a starting point).
 They said they never intended to just give away the instructions of how to produce a working practical device.
 They also disclose a great many details about two larger devices they have been working on in the past few months while the Bedini SG project has been taking place.

 The discussion sequence includes comments interjected by people with varying degrees of electronics training.
 Some give Peter and John benefit of the doubt that though some of their explanations seem to defy present electronics "laws," that they may be onto something, and are thus content to give them a fair hearing.
+One professional, who is open minded to the idea of radiant energy and yet-undiscovered laws of physics, dismisses John and Peter because several contradictions with known laws of electronics in even explaining regular phenomenon, and caution people against wasting their time with what appears to be disinformation possibly intended to throw people off track.

 With that preface, here is a very interesting series of posts by John and Peter.
 The interim comments by others may be view on the discussion list, which is open to public view without subscription.
 The photos section may require subscription, but the main images have been copied here.